Kirstin Dwyer

 Kirstin Sheree Dwyer (born 15 March 1989), is an Australian field hockey player.
 She is a member of the Australia women's national field hockey team.

 She represented her country at the 2015 Oceania Cup, and the 2016 Summer Olympics.
+Kirstin currently plays for Perth Women's Premier 1's team Suburban Lions.

 Kirstin was raised on a cane farm in Central Queensland by her parents, Trish and Ian.
 She is one of the three siblings with brother Reece and sister, Alyscia.

-Kirstin currently plays for Perth Womens Premier 1's team Suburban Lions, and plays an integral part in their inability to score up front.
-Kirstin's ability to dramatise her efforts by falling over when attempting to make even the simplest of passes has seen her make a name for herself at this prestigious hockey club located in the golden triangle.